emmaboardman1986/nihongo-connection-typescript/src/components/Button/README.md

 ## Interactions

+## A11y

+- Link text must be helpful (i.e. tells the user where they're going and why, avoiding "click here", "read more")

+- If telling people to do something, link text should start with a verb ("apply for a ...")

 ## Content

 Button text is currently handled in the code-base, and is passed to the button as a string of text.